maxh/maxheinritz.com/_posts/2026-01-31-compatibility-of-values.md

 Values can shift over time.
 Children grow out of their toys, teenagers grow out of their rebellion.
 As adults, we might value income over comfort until we reach a certain level of wealth and then reverse the priority.

 We have some influence over this process.
 Because values are part genetic and part environmental, we can shift them by choosing where we focus our attention and who we spend time with.
-Given this capacity, it is worth asking: what values should we want?
+Given this capacity, it is worth asking: what values should we aspire to hold?

 ## Evaluating values